Stereo-Boy/chopin_toolbox/README.md

 plot_triple_interaction(data_Hands.Speed_Metric_T_Hands, data_Hands.ageGroup, data_Hands.stereo, data_Hands.hand, 'Age group', 'Smoothness (speed metrics)', [], [], model)
 ```

+## Interpretation of AIC
+As a rule of thumb, models with an AIC difference less than 2 are considered to have ‘substantial’ support, models with an AIC difference between 4 and 7 to have ‘considerably less’ support, and models with an AIC difference greater than 10 to have ‘essentially no’ support [5].
+Be sure to also read Burnham, Anderson, and Huyvaert et al., 2011 paper.

 ## Benjamini-Hochberg procedure
 The Benjamini-Hochberg procedure is a method for controlling the False Discovery Rate (FDR) in multiple hypothesis testing.
 In the context of statistical hypothesis testing, when you are conducting multiple tests simultaneously, the likelihood of making at least one Type I error (rejecting a true null hypothesis) increases.
 The FDR is the expected proportion of false discoveries among all rejected hypotheses.